What Is Paresthesia?

+Paresthesia is that "pins and needles" feeling that you've probably had at some point.
 Maybe you fell asleep with your arm pinned under you.
 Or you kept your legs crossed too long.
-Chances are, you've had a "pins and needles" feeling in your limbs, fingers, or feet.

-That prickling, burning, tingling, numb, itching, or "skin crawling" feeling is called paresthesia.
-While it may seem weird, it's usually painless and harmless.
+It may seem weird, but paresthesia usually is painless and harmless.
 But sometimes it can be a sign of a more serious medical problem.

-Paresthesia is caused by pressure on a nerve.
+Paresthesia happens because of pressure on a nerve.
 When that pressure is gone -- you uncross your legs, for example -- the feeling goes away.

 But in some cases, it doesn't go away.
 Or if it does, it comes back regularly.
 That's called chronic paresthesia, and it can be a sign of a medical condition or nerve damage.
-Chronic paresthesia can be caused by:
+Several things can cause chronic paresthesia, including: